 If it’s right it will be right

 The brilliant Laura Try gave me this insight.
 She was spot on.
 One of my first major sponsors for an expedition was Vivo Life who supported my Kicking the States expedition.
-From the beginning I said that I wanted to have Vivo Life supporting this – I wrote the sponsorship pack with them in mind.
-Our ethos and vibe were exactly in tune.
+From the beginning I said that I wanted to have Vivo Life supporting this as they are such a brilliant company/product who are so in line with our ethos – I wrote the sponsorship pack with them in mind.

 I sent them an email with the proposal and shortly after we spoke on the phone.
 The conversation wasn’t a ‘sell’ but we both shared what we were excited about and what we wanted out of this.
 It was comfortable and easy and just like that, they said they were on board.